josemmo/super-simple-call-blocker/README.md

 3. Run `sscb --config path-to-your-config-file.json` from a terminal

 ## How do I make it work?
-A valid configuration file written in JSON is needed for the executable to be ran.
+A valid configuration file written in JSON is needed for the executable to be run.
 Here is a basic example with all required fields needed to connect to a SIP server:

 ```javascript
 {